Yael Dayan

 Yael Dayan (יעל דיין; 12 February 1939 – 18 May 2024), also known as Yaël Dayan, was an Israeli politician and author.
 She served as a member of the Knesset between 1992 and 2003, and from 2008 to 2013 was the chair of Tel Aviv city council.
 Her service on the city council ended with the 2013 election.
-She was the daughter of Moshe Dayan and the sister of Assi and Udi Dayan.
+She was the daughter of Moshe Dayan and the sister of Assaf (Assi) and Ehud (Udi) Dayan.

 Early life and education

-Dayan was born in Nahalal during the British Mandate, the daughter of Moshe Dayan and Ruth Schwartz, granddaughter of Shmuel Dayan.
+Dayan was born in Nahalal during the Mandatory Palestine, the daughter of Moshe Dayan and Ruth Schwartz, granddaughter of Shmuel Dayan.
 She attended Tichon Hadash high school in Tel Aviv.
 After serving in the IDF as a captain in the Spokesperson's Unit, Dayan studied international relations at the Hebrew University of Jerusalem and biology at the Open University of Israel.

 Career

 Between 1959 and 1967, Dayan was in a relationship with Greek Cypriot theatre and film director, writer, producer, and actor Michael Cacoyannis and lived in Greece.
 She later married Dov Sion, with whom she had two children.
 Dayan died from lung disease on 18 May 2024, at the age of 85.